SOURCING SUSTAINABLE.

 IMPACT REPORT

-In 2020, we conducted a sustainability study on all our ingredients and meals to calculate the environmental impact of our products in aggregate and by individual product.
-The research from this study has and will continue to help us achieve our sustainability goals.
+In 2020, we conducted a sustainability study on all of our ingredients and meals in order to calculate the environmental impact of our products individually and in aggregate.
+The results of this study have and will continue to help us achieve our sustainability goals.

 LESSENING OUR IMPACT

-We found that Beef is the single ingredient with the greatest overall emissions, land use and water impact.
-However, plant-based meals like our Pad ThaiKathmandu Curry and Louisiana Red Beans & Rice scored significantly lower on the carbon emissions scale and are more sustainable.
+We have found that beef is the single ingredient with the greatest overall emissions, land use, and water impact.
+However, plant-based meals like our Pad ThaiKathmandu Curry, and Louisiana Red Beans & Rice scored significantly lower on the carbon emissions scale and are highly sustainable options.